Virgin Gorda

 • Biras Creek

-The Clubhouse overlooks Gorda Sound and serves fresh fish, lobster, steak and island specialties.
+The clubhouse overlooks Gorda Sound and serves fresh fish, lobster, steak, and island specialties.
 The Pub beachside bar serves light luncheon fare.
-Phone: 284-494-2746.
+Phone: 284-494-2746

 • Crab Hole

-Specializes in Creole dishes including Callalou, local fish, and conch.
+This restaurant specializes in Creole dishes, including Callaloo, local fish, and conch.
 Phone: 284-495-5307

 • Chez Bamboo